Distribution of Frobenius elements in families of Galois extensions: Statement of results

 An interesting consequence of Theorem~\ref{theorem mean variance} (more precisely of Proposition~\ref{proposition link with random variables}, combined with~\eqref{equation link sum real zeros big to small group} and Lemma \ref{lemma elements of order m}) is that under AC and GRH, the limiting distributions of the functions $y\ee^{-y/2} (|G^+| \pi(\ee^y;L/\Q,\{{\rm id}\}) - {\rm Li}(\ee^y))$ and $y\ee^{-y/2} (|G| \pi(\ee^y;L/K,\{{\rm id}\})-{\rm Li}(\ee^y))$ have the same variance, however the mean of the first is always less than or equal to that of the second. \end{remark} We now discuss applications of our ideas.
 We first focus on Linnik type problems for Frobenius sets.
-K. Murty conjectured ~\cite[Conjecture 2.2]{Mu2} that under GRH for a given extension of number fields $L/K$, there exists an unramified prime ideal $\mathfrak p \triangleleft \mathcal O_K$ of norm $ \ll (\log d_L)^2/|C| $ for which ${\rm Frob}_{\mathfrak p}=C$.
-This conjecture was motivated by~\cite[Theorem 3.1]{Mu2}, which shows that under the Riemann Hypothesis and Artin's Conjecture for every $L(s,L/K,\chi)$ with $\chi \in \Irr(G)$, the least such prime ideal has norm $ \ll [K:\Q]^2([L:K]\log [L:K] +\log d_L)^2/|C| $ (the additional factors here come in part from the contribution of ramified prime ideals).
+Lagarias, Montgomery and Odlyzko~\cite{LMO} showed that under GRH and for a given extension of number fields $L/K$ and for any conjugacy class $C\subset \Gal(L/K)$, there exists an unramified prime ideal $\mathfrak p \triangleleft \mathcal O_K$ of norm $ \ll (\log (d_L+2))^2 $ for which ${\rm Frob}_{\mathfrak p}=C$.
+Bella\"iche~\cite[Proposition 1]{Be2} has shown that in the case $C=\{ {\rm id} \}$, the exponent $2$ in this bound is best possible (see also~\cite{Fio}).
+However, K. Murty conjectured~\cite[Conjecture 2.2]{Mu2} that under GRH, we have the general bound $ \ll (\log (d_L+2))^2/|C| $, which decreases when $|C|$ grows.
+This conjecture was motivated by~\cite[Theorem 3.1]{Mu2}, which shows that under the Riemann Hypothesis and Artin's Conjecture for every $L(s,L/K,\chi)$ with $\chi \in \Irr(G)$, we have the bound $ \ll [K:\Q]^2([L:K]\log [L:K] +\log (d_L+2))^2/|C| $ (the additional factors here come in part from the contribution of ramified prime ideals).
 In the case where $K=\Q$ and the condition that $\mathfrak p \triangleleft \mathcal O_K$ is unramified is dropped, Bella\"iche~\cite[Théorème 3]{Be} showed that under AC and GRH, one can obtain sharper results in several important families.
 More precisely, one can obtain a bound in terms of the invariant